1jour1vin

 The Côtes du Forez wine region is located on the lower volcanic slopes of the Massif Central, in the Loire department, between Saint-Étienne and Lyon, upstream from the Loire River valley.
 The Appellation d’Origine Contrôlée (AOC) was established in 2000.
 Today, the vineyard covers nearly 150 hectares and spans 17 municipalities: Boën, Leigneux, Trelins, Marcoux, Marcilly-le-Châtel, Pralong, Arthun, Bussy-Albieux, Champdieu, Ecotay l’Olme, Lézigneux, Moingt-Montbrison, Saint-Georges-Haute-Ville, Saint-Sixte, Saint-Thomas-la-Garde, Sainte-Agathe-la-Bouteresse, and Saint-Germain-Laval.
 There are 9 winemakers and 1 cooperative winery producing wine under the Côtes du Forez appellation.

-This unique and still relatively unknown appellation consists primarily of two types of soil: basaltic hillocks of volcanic origin—some of the oldest volcanoes in France (the Pic de Montaubourg is 60 million years old, while those in Marcilly-le-Châtel are 20 million years old)—and a granitic terroir formed by the erosion of the Massif Central.
+This unique and still relatively little-known appellation consists primarily of two types of soil: basaltic hills of volcanic origin—which are among the oldest volcanoes in France (60 million years old for the Pic de Montaubourg, 20 million years old for those in Marcilly-le-Châtel)—and a granitic terroir formed by the erosion of the Massif Central.

 For more information, visit the website at Côtes du Forez